Buka-Xing/DeepWSD/README.md

 -----------------------------
 ## Updating log:
 2024/7/24  IEEE Transactions has accepted our new work on Image Processing, which contains the updated DeepWSD plus its deep distribution measure siblings.
-Please refer to [website](https://github.com/Buka-Xing/Deep-network-based-distribution-measures-for-full-reference-image-quality-assessment)
+Please refer to [the new website].(https://github.com/Buka-Xing/Deep-network-based-distribution-measures-for-full-reference-image-quality-assessment)

 2022/10/3: Find problems on batch form DeepWSD.
 Now substitute the original single image comparison form.
 Please compare images one by one.
 The batch form for optimization will be released as soon as possible.